nodejs/node/doc/api/tls.md

   certificate from a connecting client.
 Only applies when `isServer` is `true`.
 * `rejectUnauthorized` {boolean} If not `false` a server automatically reject clients with invalid certificates.
 Only applies when `isServer` is `true`.
-* `pskCallback(identity)` {Function} When negotiating TLS-PSK, this optional function is called with the identity provided by the client.
-If the server should continue to negotiate PSK ciphers, the return value of this function must be an object in the form `{psk: <string|buffer>}`.
-Note that PSK ciphers are disabled by default, and using TLS-PSK thus requires explicitly specifying a cipher suite with the `ciphers` option.
+* `pskCallback(hint)` {Function} When negotiating TLS-PSK, this optional function is called with the identity hint provided by the server.
+If the client should continue to negotiate PSK ciphers, the return value of this function must be an object in the form `{psk: <string>, identity:
+   <string>}`.
+   * *Note*: PSK ciphers are disabled by default, and using TLS-PSK thus requires explicitly specifying a cipher suite with the `ciphers` option.
+Additionally, it may be necessary to disable `rejectUnauthorized` if a client attempts to specify a certificate for the session.
+   * *Note*: `psk` must be a hexadecimal string.
 * `pskIdentity`: {string} The identity hint to send to clients when negotiating TLS-PSK.
   * *Note*: Must use UTF-8 encoding.